wernerd/SimpleKotlinLogger/Readme.md

 The application can add or remove an appender at any time.

-If you like to use it - the implementation uses an Apache License 2.0, see below.
+If you like to use it - the implementation uses an Apache License 2.0, see License file.

 ## Global and/or local loggers ##